SteelCompendium/data-gen/Adventures/Bay of Blackbottom.md

 Coriad and Tyria both caught sight of the Revelation’s misfortune while on patrol above the city, though they were unable to reach the ship during the pirate attack.
 After ensuring that everyone is safe, they demand an explanation.

-*Two humans riding giant hawks fitted with saddles and bridles descend to the docks as you arrive.
+*Two [[Human|humans]] riding giant hawks fitted with saddles and bridles descend to the docks as you arrive.
 Concern is etched on their faces as they see the damaged ship.
 “Is everyone safe?
 We can help with the wounded.
 And what happened here?”
 These are Hawklords, the elite guards of Ajax the Invincible, and agents of the Overlord’s authority.*

 #### INITIAL QUESTIONING